Skip to main content

 4. No Waitlists, No Semester Delays

-At Northern Virginia Community College (NOVA), one of the most common complaints from prospective medical assistant students is the waitlist — sometimes stretching six months to a year before a seat opens.
+At Northern Virginia Community College (NOVA), one of the most common complaints from prospective medical assistant (NO FINANCIAL AID FOR THIS PROGRAM) students is the waitlist — sometimes stretching six months to a year before a seat opens.
 Every month you wait is a month you’re not earning a healthcare salary.

 AVI operates on an enrollment model designed to get qualified students started as soon as they’re ready.
 When you’re prepared to begin your career, we’re prepared to train you.